3 Thin Blue Line Law Enforcement Motorcycle Club members killed in accident in Texas

-BANDERA, Texas (WLS) -- hree members of the Thin Blue Line Law Enforcement Motorcycle Club were killed in a "tragic accident," the group announced Saturday.
+BANDERA, Texas (WLS) -- Three members of the Thin Blue Line Law Enforcement Motorcycle Club were killed in a "tragic accident," the group announced Saturday.

 Joseph Paglia, Jerry Wayne Harbour and Michael White were killed while riding motorcycles in Texas Saturday.